How to Prepare for the Future of Hybrid Work

 After the seismic shifts prompted by the events of 2020, most offices are unlikely to return to their former in-person operational model.
 For one thing, it’s not what people want.
 According to Microsoft’s 2021 Work Trend Index, 73% of respondents prefer the option of remote work.
 While some companies have made the plunge into a 100% remote format, many hope to retain some of the in-person elements that help to shape company culture – and that also capitalize on existing investments in physical infrastructure.
 Tech giant Google, for example, known for office perks such as catered meals, coffee bars, nap zones and more, announced plans for the majority of employees to eventually adopt a hybrid work week, spending three days in the office and two working wherever they choose.

 More and more executives are coming around to the idea of hybrid work moving forward.
 97% of respondents to the Riverbed and Aternity survey indicated they would be comfortable with a long-term hybrid model.
-Last year, that number
+Last year, that number was at 30%.

 Make productivity and security go hand-in-hand in the hybrid environment.